danispringer/prefacto/README.md

 ‘Is It Prime’ also keeps a history of what numbers you already checked, as well as whether each is prime, or otherwise.
 Get ‘Is It Prime’ today, and discover the Prime fun!

+**REVIEWER NOTE: photos are not persisted.
+History of checked numbers is.**

 ![Screenshot](https://raw.githubusercontent.com/DaniSpringer/is-it-prime-ios/master/i/01.png) ![Screenshot](https://raw.githubusercontent.com/DaniSpringer/is-it-prime-ios/master/i/02.png) ![Screenshot](https://raw.githubusercontent.com/DaniSpringer/is-it-prime-ios/master/i/03.png) ![Screenshot](https://raw.githubusercontent.com/DaniSpringer/is-it-prime-ios/master/i/04.png) ![Screenshot](https://raw.githubusercontent.com/DaniSpringer/is-it-prime-ios/master/i/05.png)

 # How To Run